 What's the problem?

-Carelessly parked vehicles are responsible for many of the injuries and deaths that result from Vehicles at Work accidents.
+Carelessly parked vehicles are responsible for many of the injuries and deaths that result from Workplace transport accidents.

 This guidance should be followed to help avoid problems.

 Vehicles should be parked on firm and level ground, in a designated parking area if one is available.